Super-Protocol/docs/docs/ai-marketplace/web3-access.md

 ## Step 4.
 Set up personal storage

-This step is optional—you can use Super Protocol as a storage provider.
-However, for additional control, set up and use your Storj account.
+This step is optional—you can use Super Protocol as a [storage provider](/ai-marketplace/upload-content#select-a-storage-provider) instead of personal storage.
+Note that uploading to the Super Protocol cloud creates a storage order that requires paying test TEE tokens to keep the uploaded files available (payment is not implemented yet).

 ### Register and set up Storj

 Register a [Storj](https://www.storj.io/) account if you do not have one yet.
-You can use either a free Trial or a Pro Storj account.
+Both free Trial and Pro Storj accounts are suitable.
 However, with a Trial account, your files will become unavailable after the end of the trial period.

 Create a new project and a bucket.
 Refer to the [Storj documentation](https://docs.storj.io/dcs/getting-started/quickstart-objectbrowser/).